-The following Practice Management guidance note Produced in partnership with David Smith of Anthony Gold Solicitors provides comprehensive and up to date legal information covering:
+The following Practice Management practice note produced in partnership with Dr David Smith of JMW Solicitors LLP provides comprehensive and up to date legal information covering:

 The market is constantly evolving, so it makes sense to consider an overview of what is on offer.
 IT consultants are available, but it is worth keeping in mind that their choice may be influenced by referral or work arrangements.
 Ask your consultant to give you two or three recommendations to choose from.

 When making a final selection the cloud provider contract will set out the scope of the relationship and services offered.
 Some key areas will need to be considered carefully, including availability, data control, and security.